riot glass logo

 1. Use One Entrance in and Out of the Facility

-Ensure that all side and back doors remain locked and secure at all times.
-Use one main door as the primary way in and out for worshipers and staff.
-Depending on the perceived threat level, you can lock this door during a religious service once all the congregation members are inside or leave it open and monitored to allow latecomers or drop-ins to join the service.
+Depending on the perceived threat level, you can lock the principal entry door during a religious service once all the congregation members are inside, or leave it open and monitored to allow latecomers or drop-ins to join the service without letting down your guard.

 2. Clearly Mark and Advertise the Exits

-3. Reinforce Glass Doors and Windows with Riot Glass
+3. Reinforce Glass Doors and Windows with Riot Glass® and ArmorPlast®

-Riot Glass is an industry leader in mosque, synagogue, temple, and church protection.
-Riot Glass’s security window films, laminated security glass, and ArmorPlast shields can be retrofitted onto any religious facility’s glass doors and windows to protect against a range of threats including break-ins, active threats, and vandalism.
-These products are the best way to physically protect your church or other religious institution.
+Riot Glass and ArmorPlast can be retrofitted onto a religious facility’s existing glass doors and windows or used to replace existing glass to protect against a range of threats including break-ins, active threats, and vandalism.

-If a violent intruder is trying to gain entry during a service, Riot Glass can give your congregation time to react by calling the authorities and barricading themselves inside or evacuating the facility.
-For the highest level of protection against active threats, Riot Glass offers a range of ballistic-grade ArmorPlast shields that can withstand multiple impacts from bullets of various calibers.
-Reinforcing your facility’s glass doors and windows with Riot Glass can truly be a life-saving decision.
+If a violent would-be intruder is trying to gain entry during a service, Riot Glass and ArmorPlast can give your congregation time to react by calling the authorities and barricading themselves inside or evacuating the facility.
+The glazing also buys time for the authorities to arrive and deal with the attacker, who will be easier to locate and neutralize if they can’t get inside the building.

 4. Monitor Doors and Parking Lots